RishabhKumar777/MnM-assignment/README.md

 This will get you posts.db locally.
 Keep in mind, ideally I would want this to upload something to the cloud but for assignment purposes, I am keeping it local

 ## Testing Creation and Insertion of Records into sqlite database
-posts.db is currently having all the rows already inserted.
-IF you want to test out that functionality through docker, first delete the file locally and then dockerize the container with a push to the branch.
+posts.db in the project is currently having all the rows already inserted.
+IF you want to test out that functionality through docker, first delete the file locally and then dockerize the container with a push to the branch/ running the above steps.
 Logs will provide you with enough details to understand what is being loaded as new/old records.